project-gemmi/gemmi/docs/mol.rst

 This part of the Gemmi library can

-* read structural models of biomolecules from supported file formats,
+* read and write structural models of biomolecules in the following formats:
-* present them as a hierarchy of objects (Model-Chain-Residue-Atom) for easy access and manipulations,
-* and write them to one of the supported file formats.

-Supported file formats:

     * mmCIF (PDBx/mmCIF),
     * PDB (with popular extensions),
     * mmJSON,
-* a binary format (MMTF, binary CIF, or own format) is to be considered.
+    * a binary format (MMTF, binary CIF, or own format) is to be considered,

+* analyse and manipulate the structures, working with the usual Model-Chain-Residue-Atom hierarchy.

 Elements
 ========